 Start with basic command line interface first and build fancy graphical user interface separately.

-Sometimes the shippable valuable unit is large enough to not to fit in a sprint and can not be sliced further keeping the value intact.
-In such situation, parts of the unit can developed separately and then assembled.
-Integration testing to be done after the assembly.
+Sometimes the shippable useful unit is too large to fit in a sprint and cannot be sliced further without losing value.
+In this case the unit's components can be developed separately and then assembled.
+After assembly, integration testing will be performed.

 Is it good idea to create spike task in following situations.
 Spike can be technical work not related to specific story.